 Each diagnostic ultrasound examination is performed by a specialty trained and licensed Ultrasound Technologist.
-The technologist uses a tool known as an ultrasound sensor or transducer, which is placed on your skin to create images with sound waves in a process similar to radar or sonar.
-Sometimes for a more accurate evaluation, a sensor can be placed inside the body.
+The technologist uses a tool known as an ultrasound probe, which is placed on your skin to create images with sound waves, in a process similar to radar or sonar.
+Sometimes for a more accurate evaluation, a probe can be placed inside the body.
 The medical images that are created during the exam are then interpreted by one of our highly trained board certified radiologists.
 The images produced during an ultrasound exam provide information that is valuable in diagnosing and treating a variety of diseases and conditions.

 A Diagnostic Ultrasound is commonly used to evaluate: